subygan/subygan.github.io/blog/content/books.md

 ## To Read

--
 - The mythical man month
 - Behave - Robert Sapolsky
 - Why zebras don't get ulcer - Sapolsky
 - Public Opinion - Lippman
-- The man who mistook his wife for a hat
+r- The man who mistook his wife for a hat
 - The Code breakers
 - Images of Organization - Morgan
 - The Organization man - whyte